OpenTechSchool/python-data-intro/core/notebook.md

 However, there are other ways to work with Python.
 [IPython](http://ipython.org/) is a set of tools originally developed to make it easier for scientists to work with Python and data.
 It allows you to combine interactive Python exploration with prewritten programs.

-### IMAGE
+* TODO picture

 # Installing IPython Notebook

-There are a number of ways to install IPython Notebook, including a lot of prebundled installers.
-Many of these also include other useful Python libraries, such as *matplotlib* (a Python graphing library that integrates powerfully with IPython Notebook.)
+There are a number of ways to install IPython Notebook.
+Many of these are bundled installers that install Pytho, IPython, and other useful Python libraries, such as *matplotlib* (a Python graphing library that integrates powerfully with IPython Notebook.)

-We recommend you download and install [Anaconda](http://continuum.io/downloads.html), which is a free distribution of Python bundled with a number of other useful tools (including IPython Notebook.)
+We recommend you download and install [Anaconda](http://continuum.io/downloads.html), which is a free bundled installer of Python together with a number of other useful tools (including IPython Notebook.)

 **Anaconda is a fairly large (~250Mb) download so if you're at a workshop event we'll have some USB keys with the predownloaded installers to save on bandwidth**